 The Alliance is a not for profit organisation that relies entirely on donations from campaign supporters and the voluntary efforts of activists.

-Through its Save Stonehenge World Heritage Site campaign, the Alliance is concentrating its efforts on opposing the proposal for dualling the A303 including a short tunnel across Stonehenge WHS announced in December 2014, which would result in serious damage to the WHS landscape.
-This action includes our petitions to the Secretaries of State for Transport and Culture which continue to attract supporters from the UK and around the world.
+Through its Save Stonehenge World Heritage Site campaign, the Alliance is concentrating its efforts on opposing the proposal for dualling the A303 which includes a short tunnel across Stonehenge WHS announced in December 2014.
+It would result in serious permanent damage to the WHS landscape.

 We have:

-• lobbied government at all levels and all relevant departments,
+- lobbied government at all levels and all relevant departments,

-• held challenging dialogue with Highways England, the promoters of the road scheme,
+- held challenging dialogue with Highways England, the promoters of the road scheme,

-• collaborated with over 90 members of the National Trust who object to the scheme,
+- collaborated with over 90 members of the National Trust who object to the scheme,

-• engaged with campaign supporters from over 100 countries, supporters represent all walks of life and are from a wide variety of backgrounds, hold a variety of beliefs or none and yet are united by the spirit of the World Heritage Site, and have
+- engaged with campaign supporters from over 100 countries, supporters represent all walks of life and are from a wide variety of backgrounds, hold a variety of beliefs or none and yet are united by the spirit of the World Heritage Site, and have

-• supported and helped to raise funds for Save Stonehenge World Heritage Site Ltd’s successful legal challenge to the Transport Secretary’s decision to grant a Development Consent Order for the road scheme in November 2020.
+- supported and helped to raise funds for Save Stonehenge World Heritage Site Ltd’s successful legal challenge to the Transport Secretary’s decision to grant a Development Consent Order for the road scheme in November 2020.

-• Through our membership of World Heritage Watch, in 2017 and 2019 we presented our campaign to UNESCO’s World Heritage Centre. and have kept the WHW network updated annually through their forum.
+- Through our membership of World Heritage Watch, in 2017 and 2019 we presented our campaign to UNESCO’s World Heritage Centre. and have kept the WHW network updated annually through their forum.

 Together, our supporters and Alliance partners express the truth about the World Heritage Site’s Outstanding Universal Value.